iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ;; define a variable by bindin the symbol 'a' to the value 99 (define a 99) s4m> 99
+  ;; define a variable by binding the symbol 'a' to the value 99 (define a 99) s4m> 99

-This function is creating a **side-effect**, meaning it does something other than just return a value.
-In S7 (but not all Schemes), define also *returns* the value that was bound.
+This function has a **side-effect**, meaning it does something other than just return a value.
+It's side effect is binding the variable.
+In s7 (but not all Schemes), define also *returns* the value that was bound.
 Which means we could, if we really wanted, do something like this:

 .. code:: scm